-- (1) you, your spouse, or your minor child has a financial interest in the entity or you know or have reason to know that another family member (as defined in Farmer Mac's Code of Business Conduct and Ethics) has a financial interest in the entity, and - (2) you know or have reason to know that the entity has a current or prospective business relationship with Farmer Mac or you have official contact with the entity on behalf of Farmer Mac.
+- (1) you, any individual residing in your household, any individual identified as your legal dependent, or any general business partner you may have has a financial interest in the entity or you know or have reason to know that another family member (as defined in Farmer Mac's Code of Business Conduct and Ethics) has a financial interest in the entity, and - (2) you know or have reason to know that the entity has a current or prospective business relationship with Farmer Mac or you have official contact with the entity on behalf of Farmer Mac.

-For purposes of this question, "financial interest" means any financial interest you or a family member has in an entity, including:
+For purposes of this question, "financial interest" means any financial interest you, any individual residing in your household, any individual identified as your legal dependent, any general business partner you may have, or a family member has in an entity, including:

-- as an employee, officer, owner, director, trustee, member, partner, advisor, or consultant and - as a result of an ownership interest in stock, stock options, bonds, securities, or other comparable instruments issued by the entity, including through trusts.
+- as an employee, officer, owner, director, trustee, member, partner, advisor, or consultant; or - as a result of negotiating for or having an arrangement concerning current or prospective employment; or - as a result of an ownership interest in stock, stock options, bonds, securities, or other comparable instruments issued by the entity, including through trusts.